Why Is Your Baby Blowing Raspberries, What Are The Benefits

 Babies may usually blow raspberries as part of their language development.
 It lets the baby exercise by tapping their tongue and lips and allows them to experiment with all the sounds they can make with them (2).
 Thus, blowing raspberries is a form of vocal play, and is similar to other types of play that help an infant polish their abilities through games and activities.

 Another reason why babies blow raspberries is to gain attention.
-Babies between the ages of four and six months often respond to sounds by making sounds and make various sounds to gain parents’ attention (3).
+Babies between the ages of four and six months often respond to sounds by making various sounds to gain parents’ attention (3).
 They may repeatedly try it to gain attention and entertain themselves by the reaction it elicits from others.

 How To Respond When A Baby Is Blowing Raspberries?